 We aim to allocate to all applicants who meet all the conditions of their offer by 31 July.
 If you meet conditions after this date, we cannot guarantee there will be accommodation available but we try to help where we can.
 Full details of applying for late accomodation will be included in your offer email.
 As the amount of students who apply for accommodation can fluctuate year on year, it is a good idea to keep in touch with us about the status of your application, so that the accommodation allocation can be made in good time.
 You could also register with the University Accommodation Service, for information on renting privately.
 More information about private rental can be found here.

-The Higher Degree residency agreement for graduate students runs continuously for 39 weeks, from the 30th of September until the 30th of June.
+The Higher Degree residency agreement for graduate students runs continuously for 39 weeks, from 30 September until 30 June.
 You will not have to move out during the Christmas and Easter vacation periods.

 No. The residency agreement runs continuously between the dates stated above.
 Regretfully, we are unable to offer accommodation to students who request residency for only part of that period.